ank1traj/portfolio/content/featured/CUChapter/index.md

 showInProjects: true
 ---

 A web app for codechef campus chapter.
 Check new, past, upcoming events.
-Check and download resources of various domain of of computer science.
+Check and download resources of various domain of computer science.
 Join the club.